Who are the couples on Love Island 2018?

 - New trailer and pictures show the Love Island 2018 stars in action

-The girls then stepping forward for the boys that they want to be paired with and at the end we were left with five girls and five boys paired up.

-But then, there was a spanner thrown in the works when Caroline announced a bombshell – there was still one boy left to enter the villa.
-And he had 24 hours in which to woo one of the girls away from the boys.

-Here’s all the couples that are currently paired up in the villa:
+Here are all the couples that are currently paired up on the ITV2 show:

 Samira and Alex